 "Honey, a gun is just a tool, like a screwdriver, or a crossbow, or an alligator..."

-The Mordhau in German School of Swordsmanship.
-It is basically grabbing the sword on the blade, swinging it wrong way around and smashing the opponent's face with the crossguard.
+- The Mordhau involves grabbing the sword on the blade, swinging it wrong way around and smashing the opponent's face with the crossguard, turning the sword into an improvised hammer or pick.
 Likewise, the crossguard can be also used on tripping the opponent.

-Carlos Hathcock, a famed Marine Corps sniper (one of his famous achievements being a Scope Snipe), once used an M2 Browning .50 machinegunmodified and mounted with a scope◊ as an improvised sniper rifle.
+- Carlos Hathcock, a famed Marine Corps sniper (one of his famous achievements being a Scope Snipe), once used an M2 heavy machine gun modified and mounted with a scope◊ as an improvised sniper rifle.
 He set the record for the longest combat kill at 2,286 meters, a feat not surpassed until the Afghanistan war, in which dedicated sniper rifles firing the same .50 caliber round were employed.
-This counts as a trope example since the M2 was not designed for precision sniping, but does have adequate range.
+This counts as a trope example since the M2 was not designed for precision sniping, but does have considerable range.

-The IMI Galil ARM had a bottle opener built into its bipod because of problems with soldiers using magazines of other rifles as improvised bottle openers, damaging the magazine lips in the process and causing feed problems.
+- The Finnish RK-62 assault rifle magazines make excellent bottle openers.
+The IMI Galil ARM, which is based on RK-62 design, has a bottle opener built into its bipod because of problems with soldiers using magazines of other rifles as improvised bottle openers, damaging the magazine lips in the process and causing feed problems.